CSCI345 - Linux System Administration

 Goals

-• Add SSH public key to yours and grader account
+• Add SSH key to grader account

 SSH Keys